Akil Baddoo Preview, Player Props: Tigers vs. White Sox

 - Baddoo is batting .219 with 11 doubles, nine home runs and 33 walks.

-- He has hit a long ball in nine games this season (10.2%), leaving the park in 3% of his chances at the plate.
+- In nine games this season, he has gone deep (10.2%, and 3% of his trips to the plate).

-- In 21.6% of his games this season, Baddoo has had at least one RBI.
-He's picked up more than one in 4.5% and driven in three or more of his team's runs in three contests.
+- Baddoo has had an RBI in 19 games this year (21.6%), including four multi-RBI outings (4.5%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.